HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 If the document you uploaded was a school supply list, then it should go on the school resources page under the family resources heading.
 For the sake of this exercise, that's where we'll put your file.

-Now that we have a clean URL copied that goes to the file, navigate over to school resources and click on "edit."
+Now that we have a clean URL copied that goes to the file, navigate over to your dashboard and click on "link resource list."

 ![proper URL](/schoolsites-help/images/uploading/school-resources.png)